nats-io/nats-architecture-and-design/spec/connection.md

     The client attempts to reconnect immediately after finding out it has been disconnected.
 2. Exponential backoff with jitter
    - When the first reconnect fails, the backoff process should kick in.
 Default Jitter should also be included to avoid thundering herd problems.
-3. If the Server returned additional URLs, the client should try reconnecting in random order to each Server on the list.
+3. If the Server returned additional URLs, the client should try reconnecting in random order to each Server on the list, unless randomization option is disabled in the client [options](#Retain-servers-order).
 4. Successful reconnect resets the timers
 5. Upon reconnection, clients should resubscribe to all created subscriptions.